km1tch/BoxChooser/docs/01-installation.md

 # Installation Guide

-This guide covers installing PackingWebsite for development and production use.
+This guide covers installing BoxChooser for development and production use.

 ## Prerequisites